Two General Assembly seats are up for grabs in special elections.

 “Maybe people are not aware of it,” Iles said.
 “And of course the presidential was all of our precincts, all of our voters.
 This is only a portion of our city.
 This is 19 precincts, a little over 50,400 [people].”

-In Virginia Beach, a small portion of the city’s residents reside in the 90th district, about 80 people, said Christine Lewis, Virginia Beach’s deputy registrar.
-So far, it’s been hard to get them to cast a ballot.
+In Virginia Beach, there are even fewer voters who turned out for early voting as of Tuesday morning.
+A small portion of the city’s residents reside in the 90th district, about 80 people, said Christine Lewis, Virginia Beach’s deputy registrar.

-The deputy registrar cited little interest because of the holidays as the most likely reason very few people showed up so far.
+The deputy registrar cited little interest because of the holidays as the most likely reason a single voter hadn’t shown up with a week left to go.

 “And they probably don’t know that there’s an election going on and that they’re in the 90th,” Lewis said.